 Canvey Lake is a long, linear lake within a public open space entirely surrounded by residential housing and provides a local focal point for informal recreation for the population of Canvey Island and has an important role in environmental education and drawing wildlife into an urban environment.

-The lake is a water holding facility and the repository for water taken from the storm drains and may contain traces of petrol, diesel and other contaminates.
-The lake is not a designated fishing lake, however, fishing is allowed in the authorised areas.
+The lakes function is to collect surface water run off and the repository for water taken from the storm drains and may contain traces of petrol, diesel and other contaminates.

 Canvey Island Town Council’s Byelaw for pleasure grounds, public walks and open spaces.